upperloftctns/Custom-WP-Mail-Sender/README.md

-# Custom WordPress Mail Sender
+# Custom WP Mail Sender
 This plugin allows you to set a custom mail sender for WordPress.
 Instead of the default mail sender carrying the WordPress name, you can set the mail sender to your website name and set a custom email address as the "from" email address.
 This is useful but not limited to the following reasons:

 1. You don't want people to know you are using WordPress as your website content management system :D